polydawn/hroot/readme.md

 Your containers now have effortless history, strong hashes to verify integrity, git commit messages, and secure transport.

 Further, ditch those long config flags and express them in a file instead.
-Docket looks for a `docker.toml` file in the current directory and sets up binds, mounts, etc.
+Docket looks for a `docket.toml` file in the current directory and sets up binds, mounts, etc.
 Add that file to your project's version control and get your entire team working on the same system.

 ## Quickstart